nitrictech/docs/docs/guides/serverless-rest-api-example.md

 ## Deploy to the cloud

-Setup your credentials and any other cloud specific configuration:
+Setup your credentials and any other cloud-specific configuration:

 - [AWS](/docs/reference/providers/aws)
 - [Azure](/docs/reference/providers/azure)